ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 ## How?
 {{< callout type="info" >}}
 Although I will use GitHub as my Git hosting provider in this guide, this setup works for any other Git hosting provider.
-Just replace "github" with "gitlab," "bitbucket," etc.
+Just replace "github" with "gitlab", "bitbucket", etc.
 {{< /callout >}}

 ### Create the `.ssh` Directory and SSH config